 - Maintains inventory of distributors of veterinary feed directives drugs;

 - Ensures that licensed facilities comply with the medicated feed license regulations by implementing and evaluating the results of an inspectional compliance program for these facilities;

-- Provides consulting reviews to ONADE for medicated feed labels, including medicated pet food labels;
+- Provides consulting reviews to Office of New Animal Drug Evaluation (ONADE) for medicated feed labels, including medicated pet food labels;

-- Provides scientific support for regulatory actions for animal feeds and medicated animal feeds; and,
+- Provides scientific support for regulatory actions for food for animals and medicated animal feeds; and,

 - Recommends and may participate in intramural and extramural research projects conducted or coordinated by the Office of Research to gain further information on contaminants, drugs, and food additives.

 - Nutrition and Labeling Team.

 The functional statements for the Division of Compliance are:

 - Coordinates the preparation of evidence concerning withdrawal/refusal to approve animal drugs and the documentation for a formal evidentiary hearing; coordinates the preparation of administrative and evidentiary records for a hearing;